 This did not satisfy Dr. McAllister as he'd just recently been reading up on flesh-eating disease, and was genuinely concerned about my arm.
 “Susan I want you to go over to emergency at the hospital.
 I am going to call ahead to let them know you are coming."

 Before going to the hospital I stopped in at home to check on things and saw that Al was still home.
 “So what did the doctor say?”

 "He wants me to go over to emergency and get it checked out."

-"Oh okay then I'll drive you, and go into work after we know what is wrong with your arm."
+"Oh okay, then I'll drive you, and go to work after we know what is wrong with your arm."